 Around 12am last night I found Nicole standing in the middle of the bedroom, covered in cold sweat, trying to lancet her palm while talking in slurred gibberish.
 About once a year my wife will have a serious insulin reaction like this; usually when three or four things go wrong at the same time.

-I immediately had her sit down in bed.
-The biggest danger I’ve seen to hypoglycemia is not from the glucose deprivation (however frightening it looks) but suffering a physical injury.
+I immediately had her sit down on the edge of the bed.
+The biggest danger I’ve seen with hypoglycemia is not from the glucose deprivation (however frightening it looks) but suffering a physical injury.

-I didn’t bother trying to wrestle some blood out of her wet finger to test her glucose levels.
+I didn’t bother trying to wrestle some blood out of her sweaty finger to test her glucose levels.
 There was no doubt she was very low.

-So I went to kitchen, dropped two glucose tablets into the blender with a half-cup of warm water (straight from the humming distiller) and hit “high.”
-Sorry neighbours.
-30 seconds later I was sitting behind Nicole, supporting her back, trying to convince her to take small gulps of the super-sweet drink.
+I went to the kitchen, dropped two glucose tablets into the blender with a half-cup of warm water (straight from the humming distiller) and hit “high.”
+Sorry, neighbours, emergency midnight smoothie without the banana, milk or nuts.
+30 seconds later I was sitting behind Nicole, supporting her back, trying to convince her to take small gulps of the sugar water.

-I doubted she could chew a glucose tablet in her current state.
+In her current state, I doubted she could chew a glucose tablet.
 We’ve been through that before.
 And even if she did, one really needs liquid added to those chalky things to ensure they absorb ASAP.

 Thirty minutes later her blood sugar had reach 3.8 mmol/L (68.4 mg/dL).
-She was now fairly back together.
+She could talk normally.
 But those thirty minutes were torture.
-She was wailing and gagging and twisting her body in all sorts of contortions.
+She was wailing, gagging and contorting her body.
 I almost broke out the glucagon injection.
-(Glucagon injections have fairly severe side effects like vomiting, so we had agreed, 15 years ago, it would be the last resort).
+(Glucagon injections have fairly severe side effects like vomiting.
+We had agreed, 15 years ago, it would be the last resort.)